2023 Stanley Cup playoffs

 The 2023 Stanley Cup playoffs was the playoff tournament of the National Hockey League (NHL) for the 2022–23 season.
 The playoffs began on April 17, 2023, three days after the end of the regular season, and concluded on June 13, 2023, with the Vegas Golden Knights winning their first Stanley Cup in franchise history, defeating the Florida Panthers four games to one in the Stanley Cup Final.

 The Boston Bruins made the playoffs as the Presidents' Trophy winners after setting the league record for the most wins and points in a single regular season.
-The Pittsburgh Penguins failed to make the playoffs for the first time since the 2005–06 NHL season, ending the NHL's and major North American sports' longest active playoff streak at sixteen consecutive seasons.
+The Pittsburgh Penguins failed to make the playoffs for the first time since the 2005–06 NHL season, ending both the NHL's and major North American sports' longest active playoff streak at sixteen consecutive seasons.
 The new longest active playoffs streak in major North American sports belonged to MLB's Los Angeles Dodgers, who qualified for the postseason every year since 2013.
 The longest active Stanley Cup playoff streak moved to both the Boston Bruins and Toronto Maple Leafs at seven consecutive seasons after both the Nashville Predators and Washington Capitals also had their eight-season playoff streaks ended after they both also failed to make the playoffs for the first time since the 2013–14 NHL season.
 As a result, this is the first time since 1976 that the longest active playoff streak was less than ten consecutive seasons.
 The Seattle Kraken became the second fastest NHL expansion team since 1991 to qualify for the playoffs, after the Vegas Golden Knights, and the first to clinch their inaugural playoff appearance in their second season in the league since the Quebec Nordiques in 1981.
 The Kraken also became the first NHL exclusive expansion team to make their first playoff appearance in their second season since the Atlanta Flames in 1974.
 All three New York metropolitan area teams (the Devils, Islanders and Rangers) made the playoffs in the same year for the first time since 2007.
 For the first time since 1990 and second time since entering the NHL as expansion teams in the 1967–68 NHL season, both Pennsylvania-based teams (the Flyers and Penguins) missed the playoffs in the same season.
 For the first time since 2006 both the Pittsburgh Penguins and the Washington Capitals missed the playoffs in the same season.